-This Presentation is only addressed to and directed at persons in member states of the European Economic Area (the "EEA"), who are "Qualified Investors" within the meaning of Article 2(1)(e) of the Prospectus Directive.
+This Presentation is only addressed to and directed at persons in member states of the European Economic Area (the "EEA"), except the United Kingdom, who are "Qualified Investors" within the meaning of Article 2(1)(e) of the Prospectus Directive.
 The securities referred to herein are only available to, and any invitation, offer or agreement to subscribe, purchase or otherwise acquire such securities will be engaged in only with Qualified Investors.
 This Presentation should not be acted upon or relied upon in any member state of the EEA by persons who are not Qualified Investors.
-For the purposes of this provision the expression "Prospectus Directive" means Directive and the expression "2010 PD Amending Directive" means Directive in the Relevant Member State), and includes any relevant implementing measure in the Relevant Member State and the expression "2010 PD Amending Directive" means Directive 2010/73/EU.
+For the purposes of this provision the expression "Prospectus" means Directive" means Directive 2003/71/EC (and amendments thereto, including the 2010 PD Amending Directive, to the extent implemented in the Relevant Member State), and includes any relevant implementing measure in the Relevant Member State and the expression "2010 PD Amending Directive" means Directive 2010/73/EU.

 This Presentation does not constitute an offer of securities to the public in the United Kingdom.
 Consequently, this Presentation is directed only at (i) persons who are outside the United Kingdom or (ii) persons who have professional experience in matters relating to investments falling within Article 19(5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005 (the "Order"), (iii) high net worth entities falling within Article 49(2) of the Order, (iv) and other persons to whom it may lawfully be communicated (all such persons together being referred to as "relevant persons").
-Any investment activity to which this Presentation relates will only be available to, and will only be engaged with, relevant persons who is not a relevant person should not act or rely on this Presentation or any of its contents.
+Any investment activity to which this Presentation relates will only be available to, and will only be engaged with, relevant persons.
+Any person who is not a relevant person should not act or rely on this Presentation or any of its contents.